ziyezhu92/seainfo6150/assignments/final-project.md

 ##### Premium options
 There are 3 options that are premium and add an extra $50 to the base price of the vehicle.

-The logic for implementing the additional money and calculating the total price has already been implemented and will be displayed properly if you use the `Order/TotalPrice` component.
+The logic for implementing the additional money and calculating the total price has already been implemented and will be displayed properly if you use the `Order/TotalPrice` component that is already imported in the `Order/Summary` component.

 ###### Hood ornament
 A user may select if they want a hood ornament or not.